If there’s one thing that really grabs the attention of reporters and readers alike, it has to be data.

 We recently completed infographic projects (click thumbnail to view full image) for a couple of our security technology clients, and all for a little more budget than a press release.
 But just because infographics are becoming easier to accomplish doesn’t mean you can breeze through the planning process.
 A good infographic should tell an interesting story rooted in compelling data.
 We’ve put together a few key tips to consider when you are thinking about pursuing an infographic.

 - Select your design partner.
 Some larger companies have in-house design teams that can take on a challenging project, like an infographic.
-But there are also infographic design specialists, like Seattle-based Killer Infographics, that partner with companies nationwide to research, frame and design infographics at reasonable costs.
+But there are also infographic design specialists, like Seattle-based Killer Visual Strategies, that partner with companies nationwide to research, frame and design infographics at reasonable costs.

 - Develop a strong narrative.
 An infographic should tell a story – who is the hero, who is the villain, what is the challenge and how can it be solved?
 Don’t forget your storytelling basics just because you are using a different medium to communication.